RichardLitt/standard-readme/spec.md

 **Suggestions:**
 - Does not require its own title, however the sections included within it must have titles.
 - This should contain any other sections that are relevant, placed after [Usage](#usage) and before [API](#api).
-- Specfically, the [Security](#security) section should be here if it wasn't important enough to be placed above.
+- Specifically, the [Security](#security) section should be here if it wasn't important enough to be placed above.

 ### API
 **Status:** Optional.